Øredev 2011 in the rear-view mirror – Part 6

 Dan spoke of some exciting new patterns, like:

-• Short software half-life – how long before you have to fix a bug?
+- Short software half-life – Make it easy to replace.
 Optimize for throwawayability.

 Conclusion

-Øredev 2011 was fantastic, with high mountains and some valleys.
+Øredev 2011 had high mountains and some valleys.
 Next year, I hope to see more local talents and a better mix of speakers.
-Being an American shouldn’t automatically quality you.
+Being American shouldn’t automatically quality you.